-Other relevant positions: She currently holds the position of Independent Director and member of the Nomination and Corporate Governance Committee and of the Risk Committee of Banco Sabadell, S.A.
-She is also an Independent Director, Chairwoman of the Nomination and Compensation Committee of Atrys Health, S.A.
-Ms. Catá is also Vice Chair of America's Cup Events Barcelona (ACE Barcelona), member of the Executive Committee of the IESE Alumni Association, Trustee of the Cellnex Foundation and Trustee of CIDOB.
+Other relevant positions: Currently, she holds the position of independent director, and chair of the Appointments and Corporate Governance Committee and the Remuneration Committee, and is a member of the Risk Committee at Banco de Sabadell, S.A.
+Additionally, she is a proprietary director of SABIS (Sabadell IT) and an independent director on the Advisory Board of Workday.
+Mrs. Catá is also vice president of America's Cup Events Barcelona (ACE Barcelona), a member of the Executive Committee of IESE Alumni, a trustee of the Cellnex Foundation, a member of the Executive Committee of the Círculo de Economía, and Secretary General of CIDOB.